Kallu-A/Kill-The-King-Game/CREATEMAP.md

 ## fill the map
 - **Warning** i do not recommend to put several enemy or shop or if it's a wall in the same case and just add one player and one king
 ### setWall()
-- Okay so the first statement will be to create a Player ```player = new Player(this, new Coord(x,y));``` x,y is the coord
+- Okay so the first statement will be to create a Player ```player = new Player(this, new Coord(x,y);``` x,y is the coord
-- Then you free to put wall like you want with ```board[i][j].setWall(wallIcon);``` wallIcon is the default icon of the wall but if you don't like it you can change by load one of your icon but the icon must be and it applies to all **35x35px, .png**
+- Then you free to put wall like you want with ```board[i][j].setWall(wallIcon);``` wallIcon is the default icon of the wall but if you don't like it you can change by load one of your icon

 ### setShop()
 - **Warning** put a shield in the shop is ```new ShieldBuy()```